rccoleman/lovelace-lamarzocco-config-card/README.md

 The values represent the volume of water to dispense for each front-panel key in pulses, each roughly 0.5ml.

+### Hot Water Dose

+Use `card_type: hot_water_dose` for the Hot Water Dose card variant.

+The Hot Water Dose card variant has no toggle functionality and clicking on the header does nothing.

+The values represent the number of seconds to dispense hot water using the front-panel button.
+The default is 8s.

 ## Default configuration

 ### Auto On/Off Hours